Dealing with itching

 Some infections can make you itchy - for example, fungal infections.
 If you have low immunity, you are more likely to develop fungal infections, such as thrush.
 If you have an infection, you will need to have treatment for the type of infection you have.
 You may have antibiotics for bacterial infections, antiviral medicines for viral infections or antifungal medicines for fungal infections.

 Some cancers cause itching.
 We don’t fully understand why.
 Doctors think it may be due to substances released by the tumour or by the body reacting to the tumour.

-Between 10 and 25 out of 100 people with Hodgkin’s lymphoma (10% to 25%) have itching of the whole body.
-Non Hodgkin’s lymphomas and leukaemias can cause less severe itching.
-Itching may also be caused by
+Up to 3 out of 10 people with Hodgkin lymphoma (30%) have itching of the whole body.
+Non Hodgkin lymphomas and leukaemias can cause less severe itching.
+Itching may also be caused by other cancers including

 - Stomach cancer